simon-ess/training-vm/doc/bootstrap-update-vm.md

 Edit `local.yml` to configure your training VM, then update your Training-VM.

+### Adding a CA Certificate

+If your institute firewall requires an additional CA certificate, enable the `catrust` role and set the URL for downloading the certificate (in PEM or DER format).

 ## Update - Run When Necessary to Update the Setup

 The `update.sh` script can be run at any time